Colorado Sex Abuse Lawsuits

 By sharing her story and advocating for SCR 1, Brogdon calls for a systemic change that shifts the burden of proof to the institutions that have been complicit in abuse.
 She argues that the amendment is not just about retribution but about creating a legal framework that acknowledges and addresses the trauma of survivors, offering them a path to closure and systemic reform.

-January 16, 2024: A group of Colorado legislators are formally proposing an amendment to the state constitution in order to circumvent a ruling by the Colorado Supreme Court last year which struck down the Colorado Child Sexual Abuse Accountability Act of 2021 (the “CSAAA”).
+January 16, 2024: A group of Colorado legislators is formally proposing an amendment to the state constitution to circumvent a ruling by the Colorado Supreme Court last year, which struck down the Colorado Child Sexual Abuse Accountability Act of 2021 (the “CSAAA”).
 The CSAAA would have enabled victims of child sex abuse that occurred decades ago to file civil lawsuits without any statute of limitations restrictions.
-Last summer, however, the state’s high court invalidated the law on the grounds that it violated the state constitution.
+Last summer, however, the state’s high court invalidated the law because it violated the state constitution.
 Now the legislature is considering the possibility of amending the state constitution to allow new retroactive laws to be enacted when they involve child sexual abuse claims.

 Definition of Sexual Abuse in Colorado